BoranMandaci/SignBuilder-Mod/README.md

 # Sign Builder Mod 🎨

 Sign Builder is a Minecraft Forge mod that allows players to seamlessly build, color, and illuminate custom 3D signs.
-Whether you are decorating a casino, setting up a shop, or just organizing your base, this mod provides highly detailed letters, a dynamic painting system, and glowing neon mechanics.
+Whether you are decorating a city, setting up a shop, or just organizing your base, this mod provides highly detailed letters, a dynamic painting system, and glowing neon mechanics.

 ## ✨ Features
 * **3D Letters (A-Z):** Highly detailed, custom-modeled letters that sit perfectly flat against the wall or floor.